-When employers face employment claims, they know that they also face high legal risks.
-Dealing with the claim itself can be time-consuming and expensive, but companies nowadays can face a barrage of bad press coverage if these claims become public as well.
+When employers face employment claims, they should know that they also face significant legal risks.
+Dealing with the claim itself can be time-consuming and expensive, but companies can also face a barrage of bad press coverage if these claims become public as well.

 However, these are not the only risks that could put the business in jeopardy.
 As a recent case illustrates, companies could also face legal disputes with the shareholders of their company.

 REPORT: SHAREHOLDERS TAKE LEGAL ACTION AGAINST PINTEREST

 Throughout 2020, Pinterest faced a number of discrimination claims from individuals at all levels of their business, with several complaints from their employees and their former chief operating officer.
 And the company’s shareholders compounded these legal cases by adding their own in December.